15545007396/VCPUF/README.md

 1.Introduction

-This repository contains the implementation of model attacks on Physically Unclonable Functions (PUFs), as presented in the ACM Transactions on Embedded Computing Systems (TECS) paper, reference number 20240081.
+This repository contains the implementation of modeling attacks on Physically Unclonable Functions (PUFs), as presented in the ACM Transactions on Embedded Computing Systems (TECS) paper, reference number 20240081.

 2.Requirements